Acrylic Vs perspex: What Are The Differences?

-What is perspex?
-Perspex is a brand name for acrylic sheet.
+What is perspex ?
+It is a brand name for acrylic sheet.
 Acrylic is a commonly used name for Polymethyl Methacrylate (PMMA) which is produced by numerous manufacturers around the world.
-Each manufacturer then brands their sheets - some of the most common brands available in the UK are Perspex, Plexiglas, Policril, Acryglas and Acrycast.
+Each manufacturer then brands their sheets - some of the most common brands available in the UK are perspex, Plexiglas, Policril, Acryglas and Acrycast.

-Although we do not supply the Perspex brand, we do supply acrylic sheets that are of comparable quality.
+We do not supply the perspex brand, we do supply acrylic sheets that are of comparable quality.
 We source our acrylic sheets from some of the best manufacturers around the world to offer our customers the highest quality at the best prices.

 What are the comparable characteristics between perspex and our range of Acrylic Sheets?